FSAG: Enhancing Human-to-Dexterous-Hand Finger-Specific Affordance Grounding via Diffusion Models: EXPERIMENTS

 \subsection{Functional Affordance Grasping with High-DOF Hands}

 Our evaluation targets \emph{on-table}, affordance-driven dexterous grasping with finger-specific contacts and human-consistent grasp sites.
 Existing simulation-trained policies~\cite{xu2023unidexgrasp} optimize for success in simplified settings and cannot select grasp sites following human conventions (e.g., grasping a hammer by its head).
-To assess alignment with human grasp choices within our setting, we include two point-cloud-based imitation learning policies (Diffusion Policy 3D~\cite{ze20243d} and ACT-3D~\cite{gervet2023actd}) trained from our teleoperated demonstrations(30 trajectories).
-We also compare to CMKA representing a recent affordance-based dexterous grasping approach.
+To assess alignment with human grasp choices within our setting, we include two point-cloud-based imitation learning policies (Diffusion Policy 3D~\cite{ze20243d} and ACT-3D~\cite{gervet2023actd}) trained from our teleoperated demonstrations (30 trajectories).
+We also compare to CMKA, representing a recent affordance-based dexterous grasping approach.
 We evaluate CMKA strictly under its original, unmodified pipeline: we directly use the three keypoints predicted by CMKA, lift them to 3D, assign them to the functional finger, little finger, and wrist, and then execute the method’s fixed grasp execution strategy.
+We additionally compare with GrainGrasp~\cite{zhao2024graingrasp}, a representative fine-grained contact-guided grasp synthesis method, by adapting its contact-guided refinement stage to our robotic hand embodiment and evaluating it under the same perception and execution pipeline for real-robot success-rate comparison.